newrouge/newrouge.github.io/_posts/2020-11-30-Aliexpress.md

 ![_config.yml]({{ site.baseurl }}/images/aliexpress/captcha_token.png)
 {: refdef}

-This token comes from the captcha reponse and it does not really prevent from automatic form submission.
+This token comes with the captcha image file, and it does not really prevent from automatic form submission.
 There are many other parameters at stake in these requests (like a signature for example) and not knowing their exact roles, I will not mention them here.

 # Part 3: Resources